hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 The graph below shows services communication, and the lock here symbolises **mTls protocol**.

-We hope that this blog has helped you in integrating ISTIO and SPIRE from scratch, getting SPIRE issued identities for your sample application workloads, and setting up Kiali on your cluster for better visualisation of your service mesh.
+We hope that this blog has helped you in integrating Istio and SPIRE from scratch, getting SPIRE issued identities for your sample application workloads, and setting up Kiali on your cluster for better visualisation of your service mesh.